Abigail Ann

 Email Marketing

 When you think about growing your company, it’s critical to think of your business as an airplane.
-An airplane takes seriously strong engines to fly.
+An airplane requires strong engines to fly.
 Sales is one engine and marketing is the other.
-If the plane gets too heavy, it either needs to let go of some overhead or increase the strength of its engines.
+If the plane gets too heavy (too much overhead), it either needs to let go of some of that or increase the strength of its engines.
 The wings of your plane represent your products and services.
 Each being a crucial part of the business.
 When you have low overhead, strong sales and marketing that converts, a great leadership team in the cockpit, products and services that solve problems for people – this is the sign of a healthy and strong business.
-This entire blog post is about the marketing engine, but don’t forget about your sales strategy too.
-If you bring in a lot of traffic to your website, it needs to have a clear call to action so visitors know what the next step is.
-This is the beginning stages of your buyer journey.
-Narrowing down how many steps it takes to bring in a new customer and close the deal will give you a great start in building a sales process that works every time!

 Cheers to new business growth and a successful business that stands the test of time!